Vatsim-Scandinavia/controlcenter/CONTRIBUTE.md

 ### Run unit tests

+#### First run

+On first run you might need to setup the testing sqlite database first.
+Run the command `php artisan migrate --database sqlite-testing` to setup the database.

+#### Test

 To run the PHP unit tests use `./vendor/bin/phpunit --color=always --testdox`\
-The tests are run in a local sqlite database.
+The tests are run the local sqlite database, not your development database.

 #### Quicker feedback during development